garzol/pps4Emul/README.md

 Yet Another Rockwell pps-4 emulator "yarpe"
 PPS-4 instruction set emulator

+This a python package located in pps4.
-cpum.py is the main program that executes PPS4 binary program.
+cpum.py contains the functions that executes PPS4 binary program.
 At point zero the program is preloaded with the gottlieb system 1 exploitation code for testing purposes.

-Use testcpu.py to run this program.
+Use testcpu.py to run this program. testcpu.py is an application example you may look at to see what is possible and how to interface.

 PhD 2022-12-06